 If you have been fired or terminated, check with your former employer and ask what information they will give out when they get a call to verify your work history.
 For background, it may be helpful to review questions commonly asked during reference checks.
 If your former employer does give out more information than the basics, it doesn't hurt to try to negotiate the additional details they share.
 It certainly can't hurt to ask.

-If you left under difficult circumstances, you could ask someone you know to call and check your references, so that you'll know what information is going to come out.
+If you left under difficult circumstances, you could even ask someone you know to call and check your references, so that you'll know what information is going to come out.
 You can also use a reference checking service to check on what will be disclosed to future employers.

 Getting the Story Straight

 It's important that your story and your former employer's story match.
 If you say you were laid off and the company says you fired, you're not going to get the job.
 Misrepresenting your job title or employment dates is a red flag for a potential employer and could result in you not getting the job.

 Also, not telling the truth during the application process can get you fired at any time in the future—even years after you were hired.
 That's because most job applications have a section where you verify the information is accurate.

 Don't Presume the Company Won't Disclose Information

 Don't presume that your former employer won't disclose the reason why your job ended.
 Large companies typically have policies regarding the disclosure of former employee information, but some may not.
 Many smaller employers don't have a policy at all or aren't aware of or concerned about legal liability issues.